-The central part of the plan was carved out in order to provide the living spaces with clear views of the harbor and the garden situated at the back.
+The central part of the plan was carved out in order to provide the living spaces with clear views of the harbor and the garden situated at the back, with a marvelous roof design with the best second hand spray foam equipment for your roofing needs.
 The living area is placed at the center with the bedrooms and utility on both sides.

 The ceilings above the living area were removed and replaced with pyramidal voids which allows ample amount of sunlight into the house.
 The master bedroom was placed strategically against an existing cliff facing the ocean and providing views to the orchid garden.

 The face of the house was concealed from the street view for better privacy and provides minimal view from the front.

 The design can thus be called as the perfect harmony between old school and modern architecture, while still maintaining the 1920’s exterior of the Bunglow with modern interiors.

 The construction was completed in 2013 and the design team consisted of Hannah Tribe, Miriam Green and Ricci Bloch.